Request a thing

-- additional Whitehall publisher accounts
+- new Whitehall publisher accounts

 - changes to existing accounts

-- to remove a user if someone has left or changed roles
+- to remove a user

 We offer a wide range of training courses to meet the needs of government publishers and policy professionals.

-We run the following courses on a regular basis:
+We run the following courses regularly:

 - writing for GOV.UK (1 day)

-- using Whitehall publisher (1 day)
+- using Whitehall Publisher (1 day)